hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 GPON_PLOAM_PASSWD=AAAAAAAAAA
 # /etc/scripts/flash set GPON_PLOAM_PASSWD AAAAAAAAAA
 ```
-Looks like that Genexis has also included an U-Boot variable to store the PLOAM.
-On currently known firmwares (5.6.1 and 5.7.0) is not readed by `omci_app` daemon.
+Looks like Genexis has also included an U-Boot variable to store the PLOAM.
+On currently known firmwares (5.6.1 and 5.7.0) it is not read by the `omci_app` daemon.
-If you want to be future proof ready, put your PLOAM also on U-Boot env using the following command on the OS shell:
+If you want to be future proof, put your PLOAM also on U-Boot env using the following command on the OS shell:

 ```sh
 # nv setenv ploampwd 1234567890